zhouziyu02/ziyu_aaai/README.md

-This is the official implementation of our AAAI 2026 submission titled **"KFNet: Efficient Pre-aligned Irregular Time Series Forecasting through Spatial Correlation and Temporal Compression"**
+This is the official implementation of paper titled **"KFNet: Efficient Pre-aligned Irregular Time Series Forecasting through Spatial Correlation and Temporal Compression"**

 ## 🔧 Reproducing Experiments